The Yoga & Movement Space

-The Yoga Space offers Hatha Yoga classes and classes in the T. Krishnamacharya lineage of Vinyasa Yoga most commonly known today as Flow Yoga where the yoga postures and the breath are linked in a moving meditation.
+The Yoga & Movement Space offers Hatha Yoga classes and classes in the T. Krishnamacharya lineage of Vinyasa Yoga most commonly known today as Flow Yoga where the yoga postures and the breath are linked encouraging a moving meditation.
 Levels and experience are respected and all are welcome!
 Is there a class you would like to see on the schedule?
 Email email@example.com

 Cash or checks only please.